A Review of the Luckies of London Scratch Map

 - The colour contrast for the US countries is not good.
 The colour of the states underneath the gold foil is orange, and it does not stand out to create a smashing contrast like for Europe and Asia.

 - Some countries names are double printed.
-After scratching the gold foil and the black outlined names, underneath the foil, another black name outline appears again so this I think this isn’t necessary.
+After scratching the gold foil and the black outlined names, underneath the foil, another black name outline appears again, so I think this isn’t necessary.

 These are all minor issues that, I believe, can be easily fixed in the printing process.